StaticPH/dotfiles/README.md

 # dotfiles
 <!-- TODO: DECIDE HOW TO SHOW LINKS TO EXTERNAL TOOLS AND INFORMATION WITHOUT ALSO MAKING THE RAW MARKDOWN FEEL TOO CLUTTERED-->
 ### Cargo crates:
+* cargo-clone			—	Should really be a built-in feature.
+Seriously, there should be a builtin way to just download an arbitrary crate without needing a `Cargo.toml` file.
 * cargo-show			—	Should really be a built-in feature.
 * cargo-update			—	Should really be a built-in feature.
 * cargo-whatfeatures	—	Should really be a built-in feature.